 Every child deserves the chance to realize their fullest potential in life.
 While others may focus on the challenges of the children we serve, we see possibilities – possibilities for confidence, happiness, achievement and self-reliance.

-For more than 65 years, The Centers for Exceptional Children has been providing a critical combination of support services, programs and facilities dedicated to one thing: helping children and their families thrive.
+For nearly 70 years, The Centers for Exceptional Children has been providing a critical combination of support services, programs and facilities dedicated to one thing: helping children with special needs and their families thrive.

 TAKE A TOUR